sigsum/sigsum-go/doc/tools.md

 ## Submitting a request

-To submit one or more leaf requests, specify a Sigsum policy file using the `-p` option.
+To submit one or more leaf requests, specify a Sigsum policy using either the `-p` (policy file) or the `-P` (policy name) option, or by specifying a policy inside the submitter public key file.

 If the `-k` option and a signing key was provided, the leaf(s) to be submitted are the newly created ones.
 If no `-k` option was provided,